A majestic journey through the ages

 In the 14th century, the ruling family was forced to move to the so-called Neuveste, which is considered the initial building for today's residence.
 A conglomerate of diverse architectural styles, which can be admired from the outside in the quiet courtyards, it bears witness to the different eras that shaped the Wittelsbach reign.

-At the end of the Renaissance in the 16th century, staunch dukes defended the Catholic faith and thus elevated their land to the status of an electorate.
-The following generations lived in Baroque splendor, and at the height of absolutism, the Bavarian Elector Karl Albrecht learned that pride comes before a fall, even for the Wittelsbachs!
-The Enlightenment and the French Revolution led to the opening of the Court Garden, which offers us particularly beautiful views of the palace.
+In the late Renaissance of the 16th century, devout dukes defended the Catholic faith, thereby elevating their lands to the status of an electorate.
+Subsequent generations lived in Baroque splendor, and at the height of absolutism, the Bavarian Elector Karl Albrecht learned that pride, even for the Wittelsbachs, comes before a fall!
+The Enlightenment and the French Revolution led to the opening of the court garden, which offers us particularly beautiful views of the palace.

 The most important things in brief: